Chapter Six – The Song Remains the Same

 Faint steady breathing from the men indicated they slept.
 Nat, awake, stared into the flames.
 Jay sat across the fire from her arranging her pack as a pillow trying to get comfortable and cursing Niko and her capriciousness along with her arbitrary rules.

 “I experienced death.
-I felt my body blown apart,” Natalie said, her voice soft and settled.
+I felt my body blown apart,” she said, her voice soft and settled.

 Okay, maybe Jay could help her.
 Did she wanna?
-She wanted to call Natalie selfish.
-She wanted her to wallow in it, obsess over it.
-She wanted to hate her.
-Since that fateful day so long ago long before the war, she really, really wanted to hate her.
+She wanted to be petty.
+She wanted call Natalie selfish and an asshole.
+She wanted her to wallow in the pain, and obsess over it ceaselessly like Jay had since Nat’s betrayal.
+She wanted to hate her—she really, really did; since that fateful day so long ago long before the war, she really, really wanted to hate her.
 Alas, Jay’s compassion rose from the ashes of this barren land like a phoenix and planted itself in front of her at which she grumbled incoherently at it, then sent a blast of mercy towards Natalie.

 “Don’t obsess on it.
 It only makes it worse,” she told her.
 That dead-eyed vacant stare leveled on Jay and she sighed.
 “Focus on something else.
 Replace the memories with a good memory.
 Even if it’s a fake memory.
 That’s how you’ll survive.”